 - Like in Monster Hunter, Dariusburst Another Chronicle uses a shared lives system; players who join or get killed subtract a life from the total stock.
 In a 3- or 4-player game, everyone has only one life, which means a single boss attack can wipe out the entire party in an instant even if no one has died up to that point.

 - This happens to the party in the Fantasy storyline of Irregular Webcomic! on occasion.
-It's a reason never to let your party's Fire Mage put all of his skill points into that Fireball spell...
-Good thing Death Is Cheap and Death of Insanely Overpowered Fireballs is woefully incompetent...
+It's why you never let your party's Fire Mage put all of his skill points into that Fireball spell.
+Fortunately, Death Is Cheap and Death of Insanely Overpowered Fireballs is woefully incompetent.

 - This strip of RP Generic shows us what happen when the players insist on having heavy-armored dwarf characters in a high-seas adventure.